Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Downstream Tasks

 We apply \OURS{} to three tasks: Response Selection (selecting the best response from LLM-generated candidates), Model Ranking (ranking models based on task performance), and Model Alignment (identifying the best instruction-response pairs for training).
+Details on how preference graphs are constructed for each of the three settings can be found in Appendix~\ref{sec:preferenceConstruct}.

-\paragraph{Response selection.}
+\subsection{Response Selection}